abmajith/verilog-riscV32I-machine/README.md

    (as *Jimm*) with *PC* register data.
 	- For example, *JAL X6 offset*, it performs *X6 = PC + 4*, followed by *PC = PC + Jimm*
-	- i.e it store the return address in *X6*, and jump into the target address with relative distance denoted in *Jimm*
+	- i.e it store the return address in *X6*, and jump into the target address with relative *offset* extracted as *Jimm*
 	- Instruction Encoding *imm[20|10:1|11|19:12]  rd(=&X6) 1101111*,
 	  where *offset* is expanded from *imm* using *Jimm* structure.

 - *JALR*: Jump and Link Register, to add 12 bits signed offset ( as *Iimm*) with *PC* register data.
-	- For example, *JALR X2 X1, offset*, it performs *X2 = PC + 4*, followed by *PC = X1 + Iimm*
+	- For example, *JALR X2 X1 offset*, it performs *X2 = PC + 4*, followed by *PC = X1 + Iimm*
 	- i.e it store the return address in *X2*, and then jump to the relative address denoted in *X1 + Iimm*
 	- Instruction Encoding *imm[11:0] rs1(=&X1) 000 rd(=&X2) 1100111*,
 	  where *offset* is expanded from *imm* using *Iimm* structure.

-- Branch instructions: there are 6 variants on conditional jumps, that depends on a test on two registers
+- Branch instructions: there are 6 variants on conditional jumps, that depends on a test on two registers.
+Detailed discussion provided down in this document.

 - Load and Store Instructions: loads based on *I-type* immediate constant value extraction and store based on *J-type* immediate constant value extraction.
+This immediate field acts as *offset* from the memory address stored in the source register.
+  - For example, *LW X1 offset(X2)*, it performs loading data from the memory address pointed by *X2 + offset* into the register *X1*, more detailed explanation provided down in this document.

 - Immediate Instructions: arithmetic operations of *I-type* immediate constant value extraction and two register data.
+Further discussion down in this document

 - Arithmetic Instructions: operates 32-bit arithmetic operations (pure *R-type*) on register data.
+Further discussion down in this document.

 - Fence and Systems: are used to implement memory ordering in multicore systems, and system calls/ebreak respectively.
+  - As you gather information from the name, *Fence* is a primitive synchronous mechanism (you might be familiar with this concept if you already dealt with concurrent programming) that ensures safe data write and instruction fetched in and from the memory area in multiteanant or multiprocessor system.
+  - System *ecall/ebreak* instruction, on the other hand, is used for software-based system calls or to generate breakpoints in debugging scenarios.
+    When executed, *ebreak* causes the processor to raise an exception, which can be handled by the operating system or a debugging environment.
+  - We could skip these two instructions types in this document and *Verilog* development.
+    But will revisit after the successful implementation of working *Von Neuman Single Core* design for *RV32I*.

 Let's look into opcode and decide opcode instruction using double equal check statement in verilog code.